2021-2022 Undergraduate Academic Advisor Awards

 Established in September 2005, these awards recognize Temple University undergraduate academic advisors and advising administrators.
-Every year one professional advisor, advising administrator, faculty advisor, and beginning in 2008, a new advisor is honored for their demonstrated excellence advising undergraduate students.
+Every year one professional advisor, advising administrator, faculty advisor, and beginning in 2008, a new advisor is honored for their demonstrated excellence in advising undergraduate students.
+Starting in 2020, the new Michele O'Connor Service Award honors a member of the Temple community who provides extraordinary support to advancing and significantly impacting advising mission and goals.
+Finally, beginning in 2018, the outstanding advising program award was created to recognize one college specific or cross-departmental program that documents innovative and/or exemplary practices resulting in improvement of academic advising services.

 Recipients of the advising awards can be Temple's nominees for NACADA's corresponding Advisor Awards.
-The awards are presented at the annual Advisor Professional Development Workshop in late April or early May.
+The awards are presented at the annual Temple Advisor Professional Development Day (TUAAD) in late April or early May.

 Faculty Advisor: Any tenured, tenure-track or non-tenured track faculty member who assists undergraduate students in the faculty member's school and/or department to make decisions that affect their academic progress at the University through personal guidance, interpretation of University and College/School policies and guidelines, and an analysis of the student's records.

-Outstanding New Advisor: Any benefits-eligible employee of Temple University whose primary role is to serve as an academic advisor and has been in the position for two (2) or fewer years.
+New Advisor: Any benefits-eligible employee of Temple University whose primary role is to serve as an academic advisor and has served in this role for two (2) or fewer years, including any prior advising positions at Temple or other institutions.
 Primary job responsibilities include assisting undergraduate students in making decisions that affect the students' academic progress at the University through personal guidance, interpretation of University and College/School policies and guidelines, and an analysis of students' records.

-Outstanding Professional Advisor: Any benefits-eligible employee of Temple University who has been advising undergraduates for 3 or more years and whose current primary job responsibilities includes assisting undergraduate students in making decisions that affect their academic progress at the University through personal guidance, interpretation of University and College/School policies and guidelines, and an analysis of students' records.
+Professional Advisor: Any benefits-eligible employee of Temple University who has been advising undergraduates for at least three (3) years and whose current primary job responsibilities includes assisting undergraduate students in making decisions that affect their academic progress at the University through personal guidance, interpretation of University and College/School policies and guidelines, and an analysis of students' records.

-Academic Advising Administrator: Any benefits-eligible employee of Temple University who has been in his/her advising administrator position (e.g., Director, Associate Director, Assistant Director, Supervisor, etc.) for three years or more and whose primary job responsibilities include supervising professional academic advisors and assisting undergraduate students in making decisions that affect students' academic progress at the University through personal guidance, interpretation of University and College/School policies and guidelines, and an analysis of students' records.
+Academic Advising Administrator: Any benefits-eligible employee of Temple University who has been in his/her advising administrator position (e.g., Director, Associate Director, Assistant Director, Supervisor, etc.) for at least three (3) years and whose primary job responsibilities include supervising professional academic advisors and assisting undergraduate students in making decisions that affect students' academic progress at the University through personal guidance, interpretation of University and College/School policies and guidelines, and an analysis of students' records.

-Nominees for the Faculty Advisor, Outstanding Professional Advisor, and the Academic Advising Administrator are expected to meet the following criteria:
+Candidates for the Faculty Advisor, Professional Advisor, and the Academic Advising Administrator Awards are expected to meet the following criteria:

-- Must be in current position for at least three years
+- Must be in current position for at least three (3) years calculated from the deadline for submission

 - Has not been a winner of the award within the past five (5) years